 Blog - Kuala Lumpur Photography Guide

-Back in September, I traveled through Malaysia for a total of 30 days.
-During that time, I had three stays in Kuala Lumpur which I used to photograph its spectacular skyline.
-In this photography guide, I share the best photo spots I found with tips on how to get to and around Kuala Lumpur.
+In 2022, I traveled through Malaysia for a total of 30 days.
+During that time, I had three stays in Kuala Lumpur which I used to photograph its spectacular skyline and explore the city.
+In this article I share what I learned during that time.
+I cover the following topics:

 How To Get To Kuala Lumpur